score-json/nlohmann_json/docs/mkdocs/docs/api/macros/json_use_legacy_discarded_value_comparison.md

 ??? example

-    The code below switches on the legacy discarded value comparison behavior in the library.
+    The code below switches on the legacy discarded value comparison behaviour in the library.

     ```cpp
     #define JSON_USE_LEGACY_DISCARDED_VALUE_COMPARISON 1